Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/incredible-squaring.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-title: Quickstart Guide with Incredible Squaring
+title: Incredible Squaring
 ---

 ## What is Incredible Squaring?